 This Blood Orange French 75 features Empress 1908 Gin which gives it a beautiful soft pink color as well as a wonderful flavor.

 I can't get enough blood orange recipes this time of year.
 This Blood Orange French 75 recipe was inspired by my Blood Orange Margarita recipe and pairs well with these Cranberry Cream Cheese Bites.
-Try this vegan Chocolate Blood Orange Cake!
+If you have a lot of blood oranges, try this vegan Chocolate Blood Orange Cake!

 What is a French 75?